ClickHouse/ClickHouse/docs/en/operations/system-tables/distribution_queue.md

 # system.distribution_queue {#system_tables-distribution_queue}

 Contains information about local files that are in the queue to be sent to the shards.
-This local files contain new parts that are created by inserting new data into the table.
+This local files contain new parts that are created by inserting new data into the Distributed table in asynchronous mode.

 Columns: